fruitsaladchan/brightness.sh/README.md

 Dependencies

-papirus-dark for icons
+"papirus-dark" for icons
-light
+"light" to control brightness
-dunst
+"dunst" to send the notification